git-apexplanners/mhap/README.md

 ## Tech Stack

 - Next.js for the frontend and API routes
-- MySQL for the database
+- MySQL for the database (configured for production use)
 - TailwindCSS for styling
 - Shadcn UI for components
+- NextAuth.js for authentication

 ## Getting Started